yhanih/reva/replit.md

 **Current Status**: Completed MVP with full functionality for demo and testing.
 Has documented security limitation (client-side IP capture) that requires Edge Function implementation before production deployment with real money.

+**Latest Update (October 6, 2025)**: Implemented dynamic customer messaging on hero landing page with auto-rotating headlines and manual toggle controls to address both marketers and promoters.
+User confirmed this is the preferred version.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Dynamic hero section with dual customer messaging is the preferred approach.

 ## System Architecture